basvanveen/hellogreenhouse/README.md

-# HelloGreenHouse : ESP32 greenhouse automation
+# HelloGreenHouse: ESP32 greenhouse automation

 A simple playground for some of my DYI greenhouse automations.
 One of my favorite hobbies is spending time outside in our garden and in our small greenhouse.
 Although it's not a big one i am always surprised by how much can grow in such a minimal space 🌱